minad/3delta/README.md

 List of features:

 * GCode console
-* Connection via serial and telnet
+* Connection via serial port or telnet
 * Plots for temperature, temperature deviation and heater PWM
 * Relative and absolute motion control especially suited for delta printers
 * Calibration assistance for delta printers